akjmicro/dclang/README.md

 ### ABOUT:

-"dclang" is modelled on the grand ol' RPN calculator "dc", which is an oft-found on a UNIX/LINUX system near you!
+"dclang" is an RPN, stack-based language with near-zero syntax.
+It is in the spirit and tradition of FORTH and the grand ol' RPN calculator "dc", which is oft-found on a UNIX/LINUX system near you!

 RPN means "Reverse Polish Notation".
 That means everything uses a